drewmode/AndrewDiola/README.md

 ## About

 I'm Andrew Diola, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
-[Add 2–3 sentences: your background before this lab, what drew you to security, and the type of role you're targeting.]
+With a solid foundational background in IT support and networking, I’ve always been fascinated by how adversaries exploit system vulnerabilities.
+This curiosity drove me to transition into cybersecurity, where I can actively defend digital assets.
+I am currently targeting an entry-level SOC Analyst role where I can apply my investigative mindset and help organizations mitigate real-time threats.

 **Lab stack:** Splunk Enterprise · BOTSv2 Dataset · Wireshark · Kali Linux · [Honeypot tool] · [Ticketing platform]